Nikhithashetty28/FutureIntern_DS_02/README.md

-Fraud Transaction Detection using Credit Card DataThis project focuses on detecting fraudulent credit card transactions using machine learning.
+Fraud Transaction Detection using Credit Card Data

+This project focuses on detecting fraudulent credit card transactions using machine learning.
 Key features include:
 Data Preprocessing: Cleaned the dataset and handled class imbalance to improve model performance.
 Modeling: Implemented a Logistic Regression classifier to identify fraud patterns.